manzurola/vi-home-assignment/README.md

 DATA SCRAPER

 This module is responsible for scraping data offline from the tmdb endpoints.
+The initial data to load is specified as a json file `movies-and-actors.json`.

 Possible design improvement to support larger scale and multiple providers:
 1. Maintain a table log for with state of each movie to be processed (pending/failed/in-progress/fetch-completed/load-completed).
 This will be the trigger to which data should be loaded, instead of the json file.